Josee9988/project-template/README.md

 3. **Review** every single file and **customize** it as you like.
 4. Build your project.

-⚠️ _Customize every file, and replace the usernames and emails with your own, this would take less than a couple of minutes._ ⚠️
+⚠️ _Customize every file to fit your requirements, make sure to fully change the funding.yml file._ ⚠️

 ---